varnish/libvmod-xkey/README.rst

     xkey-purge: 166412

 Note the xkey-purge header.
-It is probably a good idea to protect this with an ACL so random people from the internet can't purge your cache.
+It is probably a good idea to protect this with an ACL so random people from the Internet can't purge your cache.

 Varnish will find the objects and clear them out.
 Responding to the response.::